Trump's New Jersey golf club employs undocumented immigrants, women say

 Morales, who still works at the golf club, told NBC News that she knows she could be fired or deported for having come forward.

-Diaz, 46, who is from Costa Rica, worked at the golf club from 2010 to 2013, she said.
-She is now a legal resident of the United States.
+Diaz, who is from Costa Rica and is now a legal resident of the United States, worked at the golf club from 2010 to 2013.
+She said she was coming forward "because it's time to do so."

-They told The Times that at least two supervisors were aware of their immigration statuses and took steps to help workers evade detection.
+"It's no longer a time to stay quiet.
+It's time to stop hiding, for me especially," she said.

+"Everyone who comes to this country loves this country, and I love this country," Diaz said, but "the situation for immigrants right now is very difficult."

 The Trump Organization LLC, the primary holding company for the president's hundreds of businesses, referred NBC News to the White House, which didn't directly address the Times report.
 It said in a statement:

-Note: CORRECTION (Dec.
-7, 2018, 8:23 a.m ET): An earlier version of this article misstated when Trump Tower in New York was built.
-It was 40 years ago, not 40 decades.